Meet our management team

 Mr. David Gillispie

-David Gillispie is COO of Phoenix.
-He has over 25 years of experience in nuclear engineering, high voltage electronics, and power conversion.
+David has over 25 years of experience in nuclear engineering, high voltage electronics, and power conversion.
 He has held COO and Senior Vice President roles for consumer and OEM technology companies.
 David’s held key roles in Operations for startups and multinational companies.
 He has extensive experience in lean manufacturing, supply chain, quality, and engineering.
 David holds a Bachelor of Science in Electrical Engineering and Masters in Engineering Management from Old Dominion University, Masters in Business Administration from The College of William and Mary, and PhD in Organization and Management.

 Board of Directors